Welcome to the Watermead Apostolate

 Fr David had been ill, but was recovering well and hoping to regain his health so he could return to Africa.
 He longed to serve the mission of the Church as chaplain to the Mother of Peace Community -

 During his time at St Joseph’s Fr David had talked often to St Joseph’s Children’s Liturgy about his mission.
 Our children had loved Fr David, and his stories and pictures of the orphaned children in Zimbabwe, and they had become involved in fundraising for the Mother of Peace Community.
-This they now continue in his memory led by Lynn, who also helps in the Watermead shop.
+This continued in his memory led by Lynn, who at that time helped in the Watermead shop.
 The charity donation share from the sale of her designs were donated to the Mother of Peace Community.

 Since 1994 there have been many charities and many more stories . . .